xyzmaps/xyz-documentation/docs/cli/add-on.md

 >
 > `join` creates a space of features with no geometries.
 You can inspect this space using geojson.tools via `show -w`.
 >
-> You can update this "csv space" using `here xyz upload spaceID -f new.csv -k id --noGeom` and
+> You can update this "csv space" using `xyzmaps space upload spaceID -f new.csv -k id --noGeom` and
 > the next time the virtual space ID is references, the properties will contain the updated values.

 ## GIS

-The CLI has access to a number of convenient geospatial data functions via the `here xyz gis` command.
+The CLI has access to a number of convenient geospatial data functions via the `xyzmaps space gis` command.
 Some of these functions add properties to the original features, while others create data in a new space.
-These functions are based on popular JavaScript tools like turf.js and D3, and are [designed to be modular](https://github.com/heremaps/here-cli/blob/master/src/gisUtil.ts) so you can easily add your own.
+These functions are based on popular JavaScript tools like turf.js and D3, and are [designed to be modular](https://github.com/xyzmaps/xyz-cli/blob/master/src/gisUtil.ts) so you can easily add your own.

 ### Options